zuwardo-zero/Systematic-workflow-for-pen-testing/README.md

 ( -rl 5 tags wordpress) for example

 #Subdomain enumeration: I usally use subfinder, dnsrecon along with httpx
-Subfinder -d target.com | httpx -status-code -title
+Subfinder -d target.com --all --recursive | httpx -status-code -title

 # OSINT eumeration:
 Shodan, Censys and Securitytails are always useful to identify any ip hosts and certificates to bypass WAF proxies